FredKSchott/esm-hmr/README.md

 In the past, web bundlers like Webpack, Rollup, and Parcel have all implemented custom, bundler-specific HMR interfaces.
 Each bundler's HMR support is unique based on the different characteristics of each bundler's module loading system.
 As a result, very little HMR-related code-sharing is possible across bundlers.

 **ESM-HMR is a standard interface for native Hot Module Replacement.** The rise of bundle-free development creates the opportunity for a common, standard HMR API based on the browser's native module system.
-ESM-HMR leverages the browser's native module loading during development to create an API for hot module replacement that can work in any dev environment that uses ESM in the browser.
+ESM-HMR leverages the browser's native module system to create a common API for hot module replacement that can work in any ESM-based dev environment.

 ## Who's Using ESM-HMR?